opensafely/documentation/docs/actions-scripts.md

 ### Stata

-We currently package version 16.1, with `datacheck`, `safetab`, and `safecount` libraries installed; when installed, new libraries will appear [in the stata-docker Github repository](https://github.com/opensafely-core/stata-docker/tree/master/libraries).
+We currently package version 16.1, with `datacheck`, `safetab`, and `safecount` libraries installed; when installed, new libraries will appear [in the stata-docker GitHub repository](https://github.com/opensafely-core/stata-docker/tree/master/libraries).

 As Stata is a commercial product, a license key is needed to use it.
-If you are a member of the opensafely Github organisation, then the tooling will automatically use the OpenSAFELY stata license.
+If you are a member of the opensafely GitHub organisation, then the tooling will automatically use the OpenSAFELY stata license.
 If not, get in touch if you need to apply your own license and we can help.